 For short trips, keep everything under 3.4 ounces to save space and weight, even if you aren’t flying.
 I recommend buying a set of one or three ounce GoToobs, and filling them with your essentials.

 Don’t already own all of the essentials?
 Take a look at our flight gear buyer’s guide for direction.

-Clothing tends to be the most varied element of any packing list.
-While you’ll always need your wallet, phone, and charger, you won’t always need 7 pairs of underwear or 2 sweaters — even if you love having extra outfit options when you travel.
+Clothing is the most varied element of any packing list.
+You’ll always need your wallet, phone, and charger.
+You won’t always need seven pairs of underwear or two sweaters.

-For 3-5 day trips, limit yourself to 2-3 outfits you can easily mix and match.
-As an example, here’s a basic short trip packing checklist.
-I typically use this for 4-day trips, and I pick my in-flight outfit from this list (not in addition to it):
+For three-to-five day trips, limit yourself to two or three outfits you can easily mix and match.
+As an example, here’s a basic short trip packing checklist that I use this for four-day trips.
+I pick my in-flight outfit from this list, not in addition to it.

 - Boots or flats

 Once you’ve gathered everything, use packing cubes to sort and organize them in your bag.
 With just these items, you’ll be ready for everything from a hike in the woods to a nice dinner out.

 Laptop or Smartphone

 Even the lightest laptops add a few pounds and bulk to your bag.
 Work trips aside, ask yourself if you really need it before slipping it into your laptop sleeve.
 Since this is a short trip, challenge yourself to be present and to unplug.